Nezura 1964

-Nezura 1964 (ネズラ1964, Nezura Ichikyūrokuyon) is a 2020 Japanese crowdfunded kaiju biopic film directed by Hiroto Yokokawa (jp).
-The film was based on Daiei Film's unfinished 1964 Gamera precursor Giant Horde Beast Nezura (jp) and stars Yukijirō Hotaru as a character based on the president of Daiei, Mai Saito (jp), Mach Fumiake (jp), and Shirō Sano.
-Yokokawa later reused its props for a 2021 short film Yatsuashi (ヤツアシ), which was based on Giant Sea Demon Dagora (大海魔ダゴラ), a scrapped Daiei film before Giant Horde Beast Nezura.
+Nezura 1964 (ネズラ1964, Nezura Ichikyūrokuyon) is a 2020 Japanese crowdfunded kaiju biopic film directed by Hiroto Yokokawa.
+The film was based on Daiei Film's unfinished 1964 Gamera precursor Giant Horde Beast Nezura (jp) and stars Yukijirō Hotaru as a character based on the president of Daiei, Mai Saitō, Mach Fumiake, and Shirō Sano.
+Giant Horde Beast Nezura itself was a successor of a scrapped project Giant Sea Demon Dagora, and the director Yokokawa produced a 2021 short film based on it by reusing props of Nezura 1964.

 Plot

 On July 25, 1963, assistant director Kazuaki Yukawa introduces a documentary about an upcoming Daiei film.
 At the company's first meeting, producer Shigeo Nagano, stresses the need to come up with a fresh idea to complement their existing franchises.
 Special effects director Yonejiro Tsukaji suggests a lavish kaiju movie.
 CEO Yuichi Nagano is impressed and approves it, although director Mitsuo Muraoka points out that one of their competitors just released its own kaiju movie.

 Tsukaji and Yukawa, tasked with deciding what kind of monster should star in the film, visit a zoo in Tokyo.
 However, none of the animals appeal to them.
 After Yuichi watches a movie featuring birds, he suggests that the monsters should be based on mundane animals.
 He and Tsukaji settle on rats and announce their decision at an August 5 meeting.
 The title will be "Giant Horde Beast Nezura", featuring a group of gigantic rats as its premise.
 Muraoka is skeptical that the rats will cooperate, so Tsukaji agrees to shoot some test footage.

 Daiei begins filming test footage on October 10, but the staff find controlling the domesticated rats and decide to use wild rats instead.
 Tsukaji captures wild rats in downtown Tokyo, which succeed as expected.

 Yuichi is delighted with the footage and allows the project to proceed, with Muraoka assigned as the director and Tsukaji as the special effects director.
 Tsukaji meets with sculptor Takiyama to commission a human-sized Nezura prop.
 Yuichi records a public announcement of the film, which is scheduled for a January release.